Leonardo-Notargiacomo/Flagger/documentation/artifacts/Use_Cases/UseCases.md

 **Precondition:**
 - The user has granted notification permissions to the application
+- The user is logged in

 **Scenario:**
-1. User opens the application for the first time in the day
+1. User opens the application and allows to receive notifications
 2. System triggers the daily notifications
 3. System creates a notification with appropriate title, message, and icon
 4. System displays the notification in the device's notification tray